yachty66/codebounties/README.md

 ## description

-1. you can see all the current grant opportunities at https://github.com/yachty66/codegrants/issues
+1. you can see all the current bounty opportunities at https://github.com/yachty66/codegrants/issues

 2. every project can be bountied once.